 When we dispatch your order, you’ll receive an email with tracking information.
 Click the link in that and follow the updates from there.

-It’ll arrive in a plain outer box – although you’ll find our special leather travel case storing your watch inside.
+It’ll arrive in a plain outer box.
 As our delivery methods are insured, it’s no signature, no delivery.

 Our express worldwide shipping is free.

 Your order will be shipped from our facility in Switzerland, and we’ll aim to dispatch it within 2 days (provided the items in your order are in stock).
 It’ll be delivered worldwide within 2-7 business days.

 We work with couriers including DHL, Fedex and UPS to deliver our orders quickly and safely.

 When you receive your order, you have 30 days to decide whether you’re happy with it.
 If it’s not love at first sight, you can request a return through our Customer Services team.
 We’ll organise a worldwide collection, and one of our team will be in touch once we’ve received it back to arrange a refund.

 No. We don't think you should have to deal with any unexpected charges, so to keep things transparent all sales taxes are included in your total at checkout.
 What you see is what you pay – leave any import fees to us.
 All you need to do with your order is sign for it when it arrives at your door.

 Our watches are Swiss-made – including their cases and movements.
 Any repairs or servicing will also be completed in Switzerland.

 We recommend you send your watch back to us every 3 years to ensure it maintains its best timekeeping.
 To do this, contact our Customer Services team who will then arrange its collection so it can serviced by our Swiss watchmakers.